Date: October 25, 2016

-LIST OF LAW SCHOOLS COMING TO UVU
+LIST OF Fall 2015 LAW SCHOOLS THAT CAME TO UVU

 How would you like to learn what law school is like BEFORE you go?
 How would you like to see cases and statutes that are used in classes in law school?
 Each year the Prelaw Advisor teaches a law school boot camp that includes the entire first--year law school curriculum in order to prepare you for law school.
 It will help you prepare for law school if you come EVERY year before law school.
 It is taught for four nights and covers the following topics: